Take over an existing conda environment

 Check environment metadata:

 This prints the active environment path, Python version, and conda configuration.
-The environment lives on disk as a directory (typically under ~/miniforge3/envs/analysis/ or wherever Miniforge is installed).
+Notice that active env location is a real directory: the environment lives on disk as a folder (typically under ~/miniforge3/envs/analysis/ or wherever Miniforge is installed).
+Removing the environment later just deletes that folder.

 Add a new dependency